angie-acho0697/ndis_rag/README.md

 ## ⚙️ Configuration

-The system can be configured through `config.yaml`:
+The system can be configured through `config.yaml`.
+Note that I have created the system on a subset of data.
+You can specify the files you want the system to be based on in here under the `file_patterns` parameter.
+If you want to create the rag system on all datasets, you will need to do further fine tuning with a much more powerful machine, and remove or comment out the `file_patterns` parameter.

 ```yaml